audienceproject/userreport-ios-sdk/README.md

 ```
 ### Screen tracking
 #### Manual
-To manually measure the screen view, use the method `trackScreen()`.
+To manually measure the screen view, use the method `UserReport.shared?.trackScreenView()`.
+Or `UserReport.shared?.trackSectionScreenView(sectionId)` for measuring section screen view.

 ```swift
 class ViewController: UIViewController {